pixie-io/blog.px.dev/content/blog/cpu-profiling-3/index.md

 <svg title="A flamegraph of the continuous profiler showing significant time spent in BPF system calls:  clear_table_non_atomic(), get_addr_symbol(), bpf_get_first_key()." src='profiler-flamegraph.png' />
 :::

-[^1] _Based on the following assumptions: (1) about 3500 CPU instructions executed to collect a stack trace sample, (2) a CPU that processes 1B instructions per second, and (3) a sampling frequency of 100 Hz (or 10 ms.).
-The expected overhead with theses assumptions is 3500 * 100 / 1B =  0.035%.
-Note that this figure ignores the stack trace post-processing overheads._

 ## Performance optimizations

 Based on the performance insights above, we implemented three specific optimizations: